25 August 2021: Follow-up civil society dialogue with WHO Director General Dr Tedros on social participation and accountability

 This “civil society only” follow-up meeting to the dialogue session with WHO DG Dr Tedros, conducted on 13 October on “Social participation and accountability within and beyond the COVID-19 pandemic.” was hold again on the Zoom conference platform, but with a minimum of formal input (see below) and active engagement of the attendants.
 The set-up allowed brainstorming and strategizing in a broader team.

-- 26 November 2020: Convening an initial meeting of an ad-hoc civil society task group
+- 26 November 2020: Initial meeting of an ad-hoc civil society task group

 - Community of Practitioners on Accountability and Social Action in Health (COPASAH)